 Add to that my man cave’s utter lack of macho assholes and drink-grubbing girls bedecked in hot pants and tube tops, and you’ve got a rough idea of why I mostly pass on the bar these days.
 What’s more, cigars are encouraged, not banned, in my man cave.

 So you can keep your aggro patronage, your overpriced drinks, and your cigarette deck.
-I think I'll stick with great company, music I enjoy, a selection of beers and liquors tailored to my liking, and all the cigars I feel like smoking.
+I think I’ll stick with hanging out in my man cave with great company, music I enjoy, a selection of beers and liquors tailored to my liking, and all the cigars I feel like smoking.